 How We Pay: Results from the Federal Reserve's Latest Payments Study

-Every three years, the Federal Reserve payments study presents a snapshot of the rapidly evolving U.S. payments system.
-The latest issue of the Atlanta Fed's EconSouth magazine highlights the preliminary results of the 2013 study.
+Every three years, the Federal Reserve Payment Study presents a snapshot of the rapidly evolving United States payments system.
+In the latest issue of EconSouth, managing editor Tom Heintjes highlights the preliminary results of the 2013 study.

 Since 2003, when Congress passed the Check Clearing for the 21st Century Act (commonly known as Check 21), the U.S. payments system has shifted dramatically.
 For instance, paper checks, which once comprised nearly half of noncash payments, accounted for only 15 percent in 2012.
 Checks are down, but not out, however.
-Although they made up a smaller share of the payments pie, they are declining from a dominant position.
-"As check writing continued to decline, the number of checks that could be converted declined as well," the story notes.
+Although they made up a smaller share of the payments pie, they are declining from a dominant position, Heintjes wrote.
+"As check writing continued to decline, the number of checks that could be converted declined as well," he added.
 As a result, automated clearinghouse (ACH) transactions—many of which originate from the conversion of paper checks to ACH— decelerated, growing just 5.1 percent from 2009 to 2012, compared to 10.9 percent growth during the 2003 to 2012 period.